 If you use Google Drive, you can use Google Apps Unlimited to track the downloads.
 The problem is that the data is retained only for six months.
 That means you will lose ut on data.

-The Dropbox Business Account allows for tracking and to view the reports of all downloads that have happened as a result of the links you have shared.
+The Dropbox Business Account allows for tracking and viewing the reports of all downloads that have happened due to the links you have shared.
 Learn more about Dropbox for Business.

 You can also upload your files to Amazon AWS and get the ability to track downloads there as well.
 While they do offer a free plan, you will lose access to the stats after one year.